reserve-protocol/protocol/docs/system-design.md

 The _core_ contracts include `Main` and the other contracts (`Component`s) directly registered by `Main`.
 The core contracts all share governance and pausing status, they're all upgradable, and they form a single security domain.

 The _plugin_ contracts are intended to be individual, static contracts that can be _registered_ with the core contracts.
 This includes the `Asset` and `Collateral` contracts that are registered in `AssetRegistry`, and `Trade` contracts that are selected and created by the `Broker`.
-Plugin contracts have only short-term state, are not individually puasable, and are not upgradable; if a plugin contract must be upgraded, it can simply be replaced.
+Plugin contracts have only short-term state, are not individually pausable, and are not upgradable; if a plugin contract must be upgraded, it can simply be replaced.

 Any ERC20 token that our system knows how to deal with is wrapped and modelled in an `Asset` or `Collateral` contract.
 An Asset models an ERC20 token, and provides a view of its price against the unit of account.
 A Collateral is an Asset with the further information our protocol requires to use its ERC20 as RToken backing.

 The remained solidity files in our repository are either:

-- `Facade.sol`, which is a stateless generic interface that can be used with any RToken.
+- `Facade.sol` and,  which is a stateless generic interface that can be used with any RToken.
 This enables convenient external interactions and app development.
 There can be multiple facades.
+- `FacadeWrite.sol`, which allows to easily deploy and configure an RToken in a few simple transactions.
 - `Deployer.sol`, which deploys the clones of implementation contracts as needed to initialize a new RToken
 - `Fixed.sol`, which provides fixed-point fractional arithmetic operations
 - Mixins for the implementations of the other contracts in the system